soronity/chess/README.md

 Open a new terminal (don't close the first one, it's busy doing backend magic! ✨).

-Navigate to the frontend folder in your terminal and run the same command:
+Navigate to the frontend folder and run the same command:

 `npm run start`